 Pimientos de Padrón are originally from the Galicia region in Northwest Spain.
 They are very popular in Spanish tapas bars and have quickly gained popularity in the US as well.
 And it’s easy to see why!
 Not only are they deliciously sweet, nutty and ever so slightly bitter, but every now and then you’ll get a really hot one in the bunch, earning them the nickname of “Russian Roulette” peppers.

 Serving them to friends is unbelievably fun!
-I’ll bring a bowl of these warm peppers and announce: “let’s play Russian Roulette” (believe me, that always catches everyone’s attention!).
+I’ll bring a bowl of these warm peppers and announce: “let’s play Russian Roulette” (that always catches everyone’s attention!).
 The discussion becomes extremely lively as soon as one person bites into a hot one… Then everyone approaches the scrumptious peppers a bit more gingerly.
 But no matter what, there’s never a single one left.
 They are simply addictive.

 - Heat a large heavy-bottomed skillet over medium-high heat.
 When the pan is hot, add the oil and peppers and toss until the peppers are well coated with the oil.
-Sauté for 4 to 5 minutes until peppers are golden-brown and blistered; tossing only occasionally.
-Transfer to a plate lined with paper towels and sprinkle with the salt.
-Transfer to a serving bowl and serve warm.
+Sauté for 4 to 5 minutes until peppers are golden-brown and blistered; tossing occasionally.
+Transfer to a plate lined with paper towels to remove excess oil.

 - Transfer the peppers to a serving platter.
 Drizzle with the olive oil and sprinkle liberally with regular salt or smoked salt.